jackindisguise/final-fantasy-vii-catalog/README.md

 Navigation:
 ---
-`/deck` contains the files for use with Anki.
+The Anki deck and related files are stored in `/deck`.

-`/script` contains the Javascript written to process the data in the script.
+The Javascript written to process the script is stored in `/script`.

-`/spreadsheets` contains the actual spreadsheets being used to generate the decks.
+The spreadsheets that are being used to handle everything are stored in `/spreadsheets`.

-`/text` contains the pure text versions of the formatted and processed spreadsheets.
+Formatted scripts are stored in `/text/formatted`.
+Processed scripts are stored in `/text/processed`.
+Kanji metadata is stored `/text/kanji`.